How to Paint a Portrait in Acrylics

 Wow Tom!By: Annie H on 8 September 2017Thank you Tom.
 Your video was fantastic to watch and learn from.
-I seriously want to do a painting like you did and if I could get a likeness that would be great plus loosen up it would be good as well.
+I seriously want to do a painting like you did and if I could get a likeness that would be great.
 I'd be rapt as I've not painted like you have before.
-I'm envious! :-D. Perhaps you or your team there could create a day on a weekend to come in and give it a try.
-I've been painting with a limited palette using pastels just this very week.
+I'm envious! :-D. I've been painting with a limited palette using pastels just this very week.
 It's actually fun.
 Again Tom, Thanks for the excellent video.
 As an aside note, Congrats too on the enormous effort in creating this website and the hard work involved in getting The Art Shed website live.
 It looks excellent.
 Annie

 Hi Annie, I am really glad you got something from the video :) if you haven't come in yet make sure you pop in for our Saturday demos in store.
 Andrew does a great job of these in the store.
 And thank you for the kind words about the site, its lovely to know the hard work has been recognized!